Kinzokuzu/csc-340/lab-6/README.md

 # FIX-ME

 # TO-DO
-• Write test for mixedArray()
+• Look at compiler warning in zyBooks
-• Upload to zybooks and continue further testing/debugging
+• Best submission so far 44/67